Areopagitics/Breviary/README.md

 # Breviary
 the complete offline Breviary in English (North America)

+This App will never have ads and will always remain subscription free.

 Privacy Policy: No data is collected except for emails you send for feeback

 For Apple and Google: